 On the whole, Omen’s abilities revolve around being able to support his team’s strategy, while keeping the enemy on their toes by constantly leaving them guessing on the shadowy figure’s whereabouts.

-- Signature Ability — Dark Cover (2 free, 35s recharge): EQUIP a shadow orb and see its range indicator.
+- Signature Ability — Dark Cover (100 Creds, 1 free, 40s recharge): EQUIP a shadow orb and see its range indicator.
 FIRE to throw the shadow orb to the marked location, creating a long-lasting shadow sphere that blocks vision.
 HOLD ALTERNATE FIRE while targeting to move the marker further away.
 HOLD the ability key while targeting to move the marker closer.

 - Ultimate Ability — From the Shadows (7 Points): EQUIP a tactical map.
 FIRE to begin teleporting to the selected location.
 While teleporting, Omen will appear as a Shade that can be destroyed by an enemy to cancel his teleport.